VikashChoudhary-04/metasploit-workflow/README.md

 The goal is to make this workflow natural enough that the learner can eventually perform it without opening this repository.

----

-## Who This Is For
+## Target Learner

 This repository assumes the learner:

-* has never used Metasploit;
+* Has never used Metasploit.
-* may know basic Linux commands;
+* May know basic Linux commands.
-* understands basic concepts such as IP addresses and network ports;
+* Understands basic concepts such as IP addresses and network ports.
-* does not know Metasploit terminology;
+* Does not know Metasploit terminology.
-* does not know how Metasploit modules work;
+* Does not know how Metasploit modules work.
-* does not know how to select payloads;
+* Does not know how to select payloads.
-* does not know how sessions work;
+* Does not know how sessions work.
-* does not know how to troubleshoot Metasploit.
+* Does not know how to troubleshoot Metasploit.

 It does **not** require previous Metasploit experience.

----

 ## Learning Philosophy